saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 # Introduction

-The EdgeVPN configuration file uses the JSON format, and specifies the parameterized options for the various controller modules that make up the EdgeVPN controller.
-A valid config.json file is required to run EdgeVPN, with contents as described below.
+The EdgeVPN.io configuration file uses the JSON format, and specifies the parameterized options for the various  modules that make up the controller.
+A valid config.json file is required to run the software, with contents as described below.
 Each section describes one of the main configuration file's modules, with snippets of JSON.
 At the end of this document, a complete configuration file example is shown.

 ## CFx module

-This module is used to configure the overall EdgeVPN controller framework.
+This module is used to configure the overall controller framework.
 It configures unique identifiers for the overlay and the node.
-Currently, only an EdgeVPN node can be bound to a single overlay ID
+Currently, a node can be bound to a single overlay ID

 * _Model_ specifies a mnemonic to describe customized IPOP controllers.
 You can develop and add your own modules, or remove or replace existing modules.
 For the vast majority of uses, set it to "Default"

-* _Overlays_ specifies the overlay ID, a 28-bit number encoded in hexadecimal format. *Note: currently, EdgeVPN only supports a single overlay*
+* _Overlays_ specifies the overlay ID, a 28-bit number encoded in hexadecimal format. *Note: currently, EdgeVPN.io only supports a single overlay*

 * _NodeId_ specifies the node's unique ID.
 NodeId is a 128-bit number also in hexadecimal format.
 You may specify a unique ID, or, if left blank, the framework will generate a random ID.
 The example below shows an overlay with ID "101000F" and NodeID "a100001feb6040628e5fb7e70b04f001"